Pomadasys stridens

-Pomadasys stridens, the striped piggy or lined piggy, is a grunt from the western Indian Ocean, it is one of a group of Indo-Pacific marine species which have colonised the Mediterranean Sea through the Suez Canal from the Red Sea, a process known as Lessepsian migration.
+Pomadasys stridens, the striped piggy or lined piggy, is a grunt from the western Indian Ocean and is one of a group of Indo-Pacific marine species which have colonised the Mediterranean Sea through the Suez Canal from the Red Sea, a process known as Lessepsian migration.

 Description

-Pomadasys stridens has a silvery body which is slightly darker dorsally than it is ventrally, it has 3-4 golden-brown stripes along its body, merging towards the caudal peduncle, and a dark blotch on the operculum.
+Pomadasys stridens has a silvery body which is slightly darker dorsally than it is ventrally.
+It has 3-4 golden-brown stripes along its body, merging towards the caudal peduncle, and a dark blotch on the operculum.
 It has a relatively large head with a small, slightly oblique mouth and two pores on the tip of the chin which lie in front of a short indentation.
 It has 12 spines and 13–14 soft rays in the dorsal fin with 3 spines and 3 soft rays in the anal fin.
 It grows up to 23 cm standard length but averages 10 cm, with females normally growing to a slightly larger size than males.